CrocSwap/blog-posts/drafts/markout.md

 What if we look at performance of each fee tier separately?
 For simplicity, we will consider the 0.05% and 0.3% fee tiers.
 (The 1% fee tier receives a very small proportion of the swap volume, and in past analyses we have found that there are strange artifacts in the swap data, so we feel it is more straightforward to consider the 0.05% and 0.3% tiers alone.)

 Using the original methodology, we see that the 0.05% pool is very unprofitable, and that the 0.3% pool tier is essentially flat throughout the analysis period.
-(That being said, it should be noted that the 0.05% pool has larger TVL and also receives the majority of ETH/USDC swap volume.)
+That being said, it should be noted that the 0.05% pool has larger TVL and also receives the majority of ETH/USDC swap volume.
+(A methodological note: the markouts in each fee tier's swaps was performed using AMM swap data across *all* fee tiers, because (1) swaps come in less frequently to higher fee tiers and (2) the pool price in a higher fee tier will be farther away from the true "fair" price on average because of limited arbitrage.)

 ![](./img/markout_old_per_fee_5m.png)